deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 The idea of porting Delta Chat Desktop to Tauri intrigued us for some years now, but at the time our code still depended very heavily on Electron, so we took small steps in making our code more modular by starting [the Runtime interface](https://delta.chat/en/2025-05-22-browser-edition#diving-deeper-into-technical-details) and the [JSON-RPC API](https://delta.chat/en/2025-02-11-why-jsonrpc-bindings-exist).
 The project picked up more speed at the beginning of 2024 when we got [NLnet](https://nlnet.nl/) funding for the project, which we named ["DeltaTauri"](https://nlnet.nl/project/DeltaTauri/).

-We started in May with packaging the JSON-RPC over StdIO server as an npm package ([`@deltachat/stdio-rpc-server`](https://www.npmjs.com/package/@deltachat/stdio-rpc-server)) and using that for the electron version instead of the old npm package, which still utilized the Node-API and CFFI.
+We started in May with packaging the JSON-RPC over StdIO server as an npm package ([`@deltachat/stdio-rpc-server`](https://www.npmjs.com/package/@deltachat/stdio-rpc-server)) and using that for the Electron version instead of the old npm package, which still utilized the Node-API and CFFI.
 The [JSON-RPC vs. CFFI blog post](https://delta.chat/en/2025-02-11-why-jsonrpc-bindings-exist#the-history-of-the-json-rpc-interface) goes into more details on this.

 The project picked up steam in September: treefit started to reorganize the folder structure of the Delta Chat Desktop repository to turn it into a monorepo[^monorepo].
 The new folder structure splits up the desktop client into smaller more modular packages: